-A supple and complex coffee.
-Aromas of graham cracker, cocoa, and raspberry invite you into the cup, where almond butter and ruby red grapefruit flavors harmonize with a melon-like note and pineapple acidity.
-The buttery body lingers in the sweet/savory finish of cedar and malt.
+A supple and complex coffee: aromas of raisin, maple, and mulled wine invite you into the cup, where peach and chocolate flavors harmonize with a lilac note and kumquat acidity.
+The round body resolves into a satisfying finish of clove and chocolate.

 Producer: Juan Diego de la Cerda